zouppen/asylum-loot/README.md

 1. Steal cookies from your browser and place them to `cookies.txt` in this directory.
 Use a browser add-on instructed above.
 2. Run `./asylum-to-sqlite`
-3. File `database members.sqlite3` is populated.
-Examine it with `sqlite3` or other tools.
+3. Run `sqlite3 members.sqlite3` and enjoy!